http://www.arc.miami.edu

 ARC 610.
 Architecture Design Degree Project.
 6 Credit Hours.

 The Architecture Design Degree Project takes one of three forms: 1) an individual design thesis on a topic selected and developed by the student through rigorous research, or 2) a directed design research group or 3), or a Vertical Studio.
 Individual thesis is an opportunity for each student, working with a faculty advisor, to define an individual position with regard to the discipline of Architecture.
 In contrast, design research groups are led by faculty, and address relevant architectural questions through the lens of the faculty's areas of expertise.
-All graduating students will be required to present their Degree Project, comprising research, analysis and creative work, through a juried review and as a book.
+All graduating students will be required to present their Degree Project, comprising research, analysis and creative work, through a juried review.

 Components: THI.